The Lost One: A Life of Peter Lorre

 Peter Lorre makes time to study the script of Crime

-and Punishment while readying for the day?s shoot.
+and Punishment while readying for the day’s shoot.
 Co-workers

 reported that the actor kept very much to himself during filming.
 Said

-Marion Marsh: "He hardly spoke to anyone and I really thought it was
+Marion Marsh: “He hardly spoke to anyone and I really thought it

 |

-Peter Lorre clowns around on the set of "Raskolnikov's
+Peter Lorre clowns around on the set of

-apartment" between shots on Crime and Punishment (Columbia, 1935).
+“Raskolnikov’s apartment” between shots on Crime

 |

-Josef von Sternberg directs Peter Lorre and Edward Arnold
+Josef von Sternberg directs Peter Lorre and Edward

-Punishment (1935).
+Columbia’s Crime and Punishment (1935).

 |

-To announce Peter Lorre's upcoming role in Secret
+To announce Peter Lorre’s upcoming role in

-Paolo Garretto) and his screen image for the caption: "That bland smile of
+Italian artist Paolo Garretto) and his screen image for the caption:

-his is ten times as nasty as the frowns from lesser villains . . ."
+“That bland smile of his is ten times as nasty as the frowns from

 |

-Peter Lorre in make-up as "The General" for Hitchcock's
+Peter Lorre in make-up as “The General”

-Secret Agent (1936).
-Lorre seemed to be fascinated with the owl.
+for Hitchcock’s Secret Agent (1936).
+Lorre seemed to be

-In the endpaper of Celia Lovsky's diary, he wrote, "Dear Untier, for 1936,
+fascinated with the owl.
+In the endpaper of Celia Lovsky’s diary,

-the memorable year in which the fairylike rise of the owl begins" and
+fairylike rise of the owl begins” and signed it with a sketch of

-signed it with a sketch of an owl.
-Peter also loved to amuse Celia with
+an owl.
+Peter also loved to amuse Celia with his owl faces.
+In fact,

-his owl faces.
-In fact, the most prominently displayed photo of him in her
+the most prominently displayed photo of him in her apartment pictured

-his famous day and night owl faces.
-In Crack-Up (1936), he even
+and night owl faces.
+In Crack-Up (1936), he even worked the

-worked the "faces" into his portrayal of "Colonel Gimpy".
+“faces” into his portrayal of “Colonel Gimpy.”

 |